CWD Check Stations are in effect for 2022 Firearm Deer Seasons

 - Hunters are strongly encouraged to test their deer for free.

-- Map of sampling locations (zoom and click on map icons for location details)
+- An interactive map of sampling locations (zoom and click on map icons for location details) or a list by county is available to find the nearest sampling location.

 - There are several testing options:

-- Archery deer hunters can drop off heads of deer in CWD barrels or at IDNR field offices.
-Use this map to find locations.
+- Archery deer hunters can drop off heads of adult deer in CWD sample drop-off barrels or a sampling vendor.
+Use this map or list to find locations.

-- Firearm deer hunters harvesting deer in CWD positive counties can get a voluntary CWD taken by a biologist when bringing harvested deer to mandatory physical check stations during the firearm seasons.
-Firearm deer hunters harvesting deer not in CWD positive counties can use drop-off barrels or IDNR field offices to have CWD samples taken.
-Use this map to find locations.
+- Firearm deer hunters harvesting deer in CWD positive counties can get a voluntary CWD sample taken by a biologist when bringing harvested deer to mandatory physical check stations during the firearm seasons.
+Firearm deer hunters harvesting deer not in CWD positive counties can use sample drop-off barrels or sampling vendors to have CWD samples taken.
+Use this map or list to find locations.

 - Hunters wanting to mount a deer should have an IDNR cooperating taxidermist collect the sample.
 Testing procedures will not damage the deer skull.
-Hunters not using an IDNR cooperating taxidermist can bring the caped out skull to an IDNR drop off location.
+Hunters not using an IDNR cooperating taxidermist can bring the caped out skull to an IDNR sample drop-off barrel location.

 - Find your CWD testing results here.